-The small Kagate tribe is divided between the South Asian nations of Nepal and India.
-In 1974, the linguists Monika Hoehlig and Maria Hari visited the Kagate and estimated their population at about one thousand.
-In the years since, the number of Kagate people in Nepal is estimated to have grown to approximately 1,500.
+The small Yehlmo (or Kagate) tribe is in Nepal.
+In 1974, the linguists Monika Hoehlig and Maria Hari visited the Yehlmo and estimated their population at about one thousand.
 They reportedly live 'in the mountains between the Likhu and Khimti rivers in the northeastern part of Ramechap district, wedged in between Solokumbu and Dolakha districts '.
-Another source says that the Nepal Kagate inhabit 'Janakpur Zone, Ramechhap District, on one of the ridges of Likhu Khola '.
-The Kagate in Nepal live at an altitude of approximately 3,000 metres (9,840 ft.) above sea level.
-A similar number of Kagate live in India, having migrated there from Nepal.
-They are found in the North and East districts of Sikkim—the former independent nation that was annexed and incorporated into India in 1975.
-A few Kagate are also located in the Alubari area of Darjeeling District in West Bengal.
+Another source says that the Nepal Yehlmo inhabit 'Janakpur Zone, Ramechhap District, on one of the ridges of Likhu Khola '.
+The Yehlmo in Nepal live at an altitude of approximately 3,000 meters (9,840 ft.) above sea level.

-The Kagate language is part of the Tibeto-Burman family.
-It is closely related to Helambu Sherpa, although it differs 'by using less the honorific system in verbs.
-People can talk about most common topics in Nepali....
-Kagate is used at home and to other Kagate. '
+Their language, Hyolmo, is part of the Tibeto-Burman family.
+It is closely related to Helambu Sherpa, although it differs by using less the honorific system in verbs.
+People can talk about most common topics in Nepali.

-Most Kagate people have never heard the gospel, although a very small Christian community is believed to exist among them in Nepal.
-Portions of the Bible were translated into Kagate in 1977.
+Most Yehlmo people have never heard the gospel, although a very small Christian community is believed to exist among them in Nepal.
+Portions of the Bible were translated into their lHyolmo language in 1977.

 Scripture Prayers for the Yehlmo in Nepal.